 Last week Boesch might as well have been on the side of a milk carton.
 He was 3-for-23 with six strikeouts, no runs scored and one RBI.

 But then this week he might be 10-for-25 with a couple bombs and six ribbies.

 Under the Microscope

 That's all for this week's MMM.
-See you in two weeks!
+See you next week!

 Labels: Monday Morning Manager